eLencie/Autoshop-django/README.md

 # Django-website.

-Website for creating invoices and getting info about them by API through token access.
+Website for creating invoices and getting info about them on webpage or by API through token access.

 ## How to run.